vectara/py-vectara-agentic/README.md

 )
 ```

+See the [docs](https://vectara.github.io/vectara-agentic-docs/) for additional arguments to customize your Vectara RAG tool.

 ### 2. Create other tools (optional)

 In addition to RAG tools, you can generate a lot of other types of tools the agent can use.
 These could be mathematical tools, tools